Enbridge's economic impact on New Brunswick

-- Enbridge’s workforce included 100 New Brunswick-based permanent and temporary employees at year’s end;
+- Enbridge’s workforce included 10 New Brunswick-based permanent and temporary employees at year’s end.

-- Enbridge paid nearly $6.9 million in base salary to our New Brunswick-based permanent and temporary employees—much of that injected directly into the provincial economy; and
+- Enbridge paid $895,000 in total wages to our New Brunswick-based permanent and temporary employees—much of that injected directly into the provincial economy.

-- Our operating expenditures in New Brunswick, on such items as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled $16 million; and
+- Enbridge's operating expenditures in New Brunswick, on such items as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled $36 million.

-- Enbridge paid nearly $7.9 million in property tax across New Brunswick for our pipelines and related facilities, such as terminals, storage facilities and gas distribution systems;
+- Enbridge paid $8 million in property tax across New Brunswick for our pipelines and related facilities, such as terminals, storage facilities and gas distribution systems.

 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.

-- Enbridge invested $137,450 in community-strengthening initiatives across New Brunswick—and supported numerous not-for-profit agencies in the province—aligned to our three focus areas of health and safety, environment, and community;
+- In 2020, Enbridge invested $44,140 in community-strengthening initiatives across New Brunswick—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community.

 * – All amounts are based on annual forecasting estimates which, while reasonably accurate, may not align precisely with procurement spending totals reported elsewhere by Enbridge and may not reflect actual amounts spent.